PoorBillionaire/Windows-Prefetch-Parser/README.rst

 **--executed**

-Sort a directory of Prefetch files by last execution time.
-The output looks like this:
+Sort a directory of Prefetch files by execution time.
+This includes all timestamps in Windows 8+ Prefetch files (up to eight per file):

 ::